azoladan/azoladan/README.md

 - 🌱 I’m currently learning the basics of web development
 - 💞️ I’m looking to collaborate with beginners who have recently joined the space
 - 📫 How to reach me: Azoladan7@gmail.com
-- ⚡ Fun fact: I am totally new to the tech space.
+- ⚡ Fun fact: I am totally new to the tech space